czoczo/dotman/README.md

 * it doesn't require git on the host you're want to deploy dotfiles to
 * you don't have to remember any commands/it has intuitive CLI
 * almost effortless configuration
-* written in golang/portable binary
+* server written in golang/portable binary
+* capable of autoupdating dotfiles using cron
-* easy dotfiles updates when git installed
+* update dotfiles content on repo, using standard git workflow, when git installed